SophiaLi06/personal_site/Personal.md

 + I watch funny videos on [bilibili](https://www.bilibili.com/) almost every day before going to bed.
 My close friends know that I'm pretty good at mimicing those videos.

-+ I'm became a fan of musical and stage performances after I went to a Broadway show of _The Phantom Of The Opera_.
++ I became a fan of musical and stage performances after I went to a Broadway show of _The Phantom Of The Opera_.
 I try to make some room for a broadway show every time I'm in NYC.

 + I also paint, dance, and go to hockey games sometime.